How to Say “Hello” in Cambodian: Guide to Khmer Greetings

 Our last words

-Quiz: Do you really know about Cambodia?
+Quiz: What do you know about Cambodia?

 CLICK TO PLAY

-Quiz: Do you really know about Cambodia?
+Quiz: What do you know about Cambodia?

-Do you really know about Cambodia?
+What do you know about Cambodia?

 1/6.
 For what is Battambang well-known?